NorskHelsenett/DevBlog/BlogPosts/Observability/WorkingLocallyRateLimitData/ObervabilityLocalScalingFluffy.md

 However, while we have a working solution, there are some concerns that are putting a damper on the excitement.
 Remembering to manually recalculate and adjust the rate the remaining unfiltered spans are sampled at when we need to rate limit something more kind of sucks.

 After some experimentation it turns out that that setting the pass rate to 100 percent works.
-Actually you can allocate 100% of all of the policies, and it still seems to work more or less the same.
+Actually you can allocate 100% of all the policies, and it still seems to work about the same.
 It is however a bit unclear how it works and how it's supposed to work.
 Are we guaranteed that all is passed along, but we get a higher multiple of the spans per second limit?
 Or will it like the rate limiting filer policy opaquely decide to just drop some spans?
 The docs don't say, and by now we've invested too much time to start studying the source code in depth.
 Best to just deal with the rate allocation by hand for now, while we wait for a loudness equalization equivalent.

 Another significant limitation it's important to remain aware of is that this solution loses the information you would have gotten from the probabilistic sampling approach.
 Most importantly you miss all the information about relative volume of the spans over time, so for instance it will be harder to spot if a slowness occurs when the workload spikes in amount.